Changing energy supplier: The complete guide.

 When you switch suppliers, the process is usually broken down into four steps.

-4. Submit an opening meter reading to your new supplier, who will send that to your old supplier to create your final bill.
+Submit an opening meter reading to your new supplier.
+They'll send the reading to your old supplier to create your final bill.

 Start your switch today.